ethoreson/track_suggester/README.md

 ## Description

-_This application receives 5 points of input from the user.
-A simple algorithm in JavaScript calculates which Epicodus course in which the student might succeed._
+_This application receives 5 points of input from the user, 1 name, 4 preferences.
+Behind the scenes, javascript keeps a tally of syncing answers with its corresponding track._

 ## Setup/Installation Requirements